| ||

 |

-deposits of the lower reaches of Yenisei River serve as key sections for
+Quaternary deposits of the lower reaches of Yenisei River serve as key

 sanchugovian, kazanian, zyryanian, and karginian) were described here [Saks